Automating your social publishing

 # Overview of CRON jobs

-For AutoTweetNG or Joocial to run smoothly, you will need to set up a CRON job to run periodically.
-By unloading this processing task to a scheduled job, the extension will be able to run faster and in a predictable way.
+For Perfect Publisher to run smoothly, you will need to set up a CRON job to run periodically.
+By unloading this processing task to a scheduled job, the extension will run faster and in a predictable way.